xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 order: 100
 published: false
 ---
-This article provides an overview of the steps which the administrator of an X-Cart store needs to take to launch and manage a multivendor X-Cart-based marketplace.
+This article provides an overview of the steps which the administrator of an X-Cart store needs to take to launch a multivendor X-Cart-based marketplace.
+It also covers the tasks the administrator should do to manage this multivendor marketplace on a day-to-day basis.

 In this manual, by "administrator" we mean the store owner/storefront operator or an agent acting on their behalf and represented by an X-Cart store user with the access level "Administrator" and the role "Administrator".

+# Steps to launch a multivendor X-Cart-based marketplace

 ## Step 1: Ensure that the addon Multi-vendor is active
 A regular single-seller X-Cart store is transformed into a multivendor marketplace by the addon **Multi-vendor**.
 The store administrator must ensure that this addon is active.